offnet-canada/offnet/README.md

 # Archived
 This project was written by me in 2015 before I had an formal software training.
-It was an interesting project at the time and I had fun building it but if I where to ever come back to it I would rewrite the whole project, this is why I am archiving this project.
+It was an interesting project at the time and I had fun building it but if I were to ever come back to it I would rewrite the whole project, this is why I am archiving this project.

 # Offnet Server